falkirks/myBB-Client/README.md

-myBB bot
+myBB Bot Class
 ================

-Little myBB bot written in PHP.
+Little Class for writing bots for myBB in PHP.
 Currently is really badly put together and doesn't do much :)

 ```php
 try{